 For general guidance on designing resilient solutions, see Designing resilient applications for Azure.

-We have provided four sample cost profiles based on amount of traffic you expect to receive:
+We've provided four sample cost profiles based on amount of traffic you expect to receive:

 |Size||SAPs||VM Type||Storage||Azure Pricing Calculator|